 Written by Scott Alle

-Matthew Baxter is a long-time sailor who lives on Pittwater, the stretch of water north of Sydney which has produced America’s Cup veteran Jimmy Spithill, along with numerous other yachting world champions and Olympic medallists.
-Baxter raced Solings and Yinglings, two of the most competitive keelboat classes around, before moving up to bigger Swans, including a Swan 60, Molly.
+Matthew Baxter is a long-time sailor who lives on Pittwater, the stretch of water north of Sydney that has produced America’s Cup veteran Jimmy Spithill, along with numerous other yachting world champions and Olympic medallists.
+Baxter raced Solings and Yinglings, two of the most competitive keelboat classes around, before moving up to bigger Swans, including a Swan 60 Molly.

 Baxter is also an extremely astute, experienced business owner.
 In 1972 the Sydneysider established the AM Group, a privately-owned worldwide group of companies.

 He describes the AM stable this way: “We make automotive products, we make building products, we make products for the trucking industry in America, we make products for fire engine manufacturers worldwide, and we are a group that specialise in niche products.”

 Baxter knows business and is very well acquainted with the specific challenges of a manufacturing operation, including an extremely important focus on quality, which has a lot of relevance to Moonen.